n0m4d-eng/Security_Notes/Writeups/HTB/Jeeves.md

 # What I Learnt

-The privesc portion of this box really helped me understand the importance of manual enumeration.
+The privesc portion of this box really helped me understand the importance of manual enumeration and not missing things.
 I spent quite a bit of time with ADPeass, and trying to get it to run on this machine, and figuring out why it didn't initially.
 Then I started looking around the box for things that aren't meant to be there by default, and found my way to the escalation which also involved a ton of googling, and learning.

+Also Alternate Data Streams.
+I learned something new today.

 # Writeup